kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 - Node deletion supports:
   - Removing a single node from its parent
   - Deleting a node along with all its children
+-  undo/redo buttons
+- storing layout options in frontmatter of the respective file

 ---